Face Recognition Clocking Terminals

 Hygienic Time and Attendance

-Facial recognition avoids problems related to dust, sweat and grease on dirty hands making it a hygienic and inclusive technology that can be used by all workers.
-Like all biometric terminals, face recognition terminals eliminate buddy clocking issues.
+Face recognition clocking in systems avoid problems related to dust, sweat and grease on dirty hands making it a hygienic and inclusive technology that can be used by all workers.
+Like all biometric terminals, face recognition terminals eliminate buddy punching issues.

 We offer two outstanding facial recognition terminals from Suprema: the Face Lite and the FaceStation 2.
 Both offer wide reading angles to cope with people of various heights and an optional tilt bracket is available for the FaceStation 2 to allow wheelchair users to use the same terminal as people standing up.
 Suprema terminals allow up to five images to be captured of each employee for comparison.
 This means that employees can change their look each day with no adverse effects to clocking.
 Changes to hair length, beard growth, piercing, headwear, glasses etc. are easily be accommodated.